 “Heh, well, that’s not quite true.
-But I’m a collector of alien cultural items,” he explained proudly.
-“I’ve got the most complete arrangement of Callistan prayer shrouds in the system."
+But I’m a collector of alien cultural items, among other things.
+I’ve got the most complete arrangement of Callistan prayer shrouds in the system."
 He didn't try to suppress the pride in his voice.

 “Mmm,” Waceera said.
 “But nothing Selenite.”

 “This is it?”
-Patryk breathed, looking around.
-“Is this a trick?”
+Patryk panted,“Is this a trick?”

-“There’s a cave,” Waceera replied dryly.
+“There’s a cave,” Waceera insisted.
 “In the shadow, look!”